suncoast-devs/handbook/lessons/react-query/lecture.md

 - Create a module: `api.ts`
 - Move all the get/load functions into that file
-- Now we have one single place where all API logic is located
+- Now, we have one single place where all API logic is located

 ---